-The inter-relationship and operation of international human rights law and the law of armed conflicts and the international law relating to the protection of refugees.
+The interrelationship and operation of international human rights law and the law of armed conflicts and the international law relating to the protection of refugees.
 In these rapidly evolving areas of international law and practice, a rare opportunity is provided to study law in the making.

-Laws Relating to Armed Conflicts: the four 1949 Geneva Conventions and their historical antecedents: the role of the Red Cross: the protecting powers system; extension of humanitarian law to guerilla warfare; 1977 Protocols additional to the Geneva Conventions; the laws of The Hague; laws concerning the manufacture, stockpiling and employment of chemical, bacteriological and biological weapons; problems of enforcement of humanitarian law; the role of the UN; relationship to military law in Australi The Law Relating to Refugees: the history of refugee law; problems of definition and eligibility status; admission and asylum; expulsion and non-refoulement; the role of the UNHCR; rescue of refugees at sea; principles of international solidarity and burden-sharing and the mass movements of people: comparative approaches of ASEAN countries; the OAU and Europe: Australian immigration law.
+Laws relating to Armed Conflicts: the four 1949 Geneva Conventions and their historical antecedents, the role of the Red Cross; the protecting powers system; extension of humanitarian law to guerilla warfare; 1977 Protocols additional to the Geneva Conventions; the laws of The Hague; problems of enforcement of humanitarian law; war crimes; humanitarian intervention; the role of the UN; relationship to military law in Australia The Law Relating to Refugees: the history of refugee law; problems of definition and eligibility status; admission and asylum; expulsion and non-refoulement; the role of the UNHCR; rescue of refugees at sea; principles of international solidarity and burden-sharing and the mass movements of people: comparative approaches of ASEAN countries; the OAU and Europe; Australian immigration law.

-LAWS8610 Conflict of Laws Staff Contact: School Office
+LAWS8610 Conflict of Laws Staff Contact: School Office C3 SS HPW4